 Section 18-24.2.2(13) requires uses in the HC Highway Commercial zoning district that are not served by public water to obtain a special use permit if it uses more than 400 gallons of water per site per day.

-This proposal does not propose to increase the amount of water that may be used.
+This proposal does not propose to increase the permitted amount of water that may be used.
+No changes in impervious cover or building size is proposed.

-The proposal does include:
+The proposal does include requests to: